YuelongWu/feabas/README.md

 ```

 #### configuration files
 The `configs` folder in the *working directory* contains project-specific configuration files that override the default settings.
 If any of these files don't exist, FEABAS will use the corresponding default configuration files in the `configs` folder under the repository root directory (NOT the *working directory*) with the same file names but prefixed by `default_`, e.g. `default_stitching_configs.yaml`.
+The user can copy these default configuration files to their *working directory* `configs` folder, remove the prefix in the filename, and adjust the file contents accordingly based on the specific needs of their dataset.

 #### stitch coordinate files
 The .txt files in the `stitch\stitch_coord` folder are user-created [TSV](https://en.wikipedia.org/wiki/Tab-separated_values) files specifying the approximate tile arrangement for each section.
 They are the inputs to the stitcher pipeline of FEABAS and usually can be derived from the metadata from the microscopy.
 In one coordinate file, it first defines some metadata info like the root directory of the images, the pixel resolution (in nanometers), and the size of each image tile (in pixels).
 Following the metadata is a table of all the image tiles associated with that section, with the first column giving the relative path of each image file relative to the root directory, and the second and the third column defining the x and y coordinates (in pixels) of the images.
 An example stitch coordinate text file looks like this:

-<div><code>s0001.txt</code></div>
+<div><code><ins>s0001.txt</ins></code></div>

 ```
 {ROOT_DIR}	/home/feabas/my_project/raw_data/s0001